neilotoole/streamcache/README.md

 If the source yields more than the configured limit, `Reader.Read` returns `streamcache.ErrCacheLimit` and the stream enters a terminal error state (`Stream.Err` returns `streamcache.ErrCacheLimit`).
+If the read that crosses the limit also returns a genuine (non-`io.EOF`) error from the source, that source error is reported instead.
 The limit does not apply to the final reader once the stream is sealed, since that reader reads directly from the source and does not use the cache.

 ## Examples